 Check out the Cat-Back Exhausts by Car Model Below:

-Take the Mazdaspeed 3 for example: When you purchase a CorkSport Catback Exhaust, you’re getting T304 stainless steel piping that has been polished to a mirror-like finish.
+Take the Mazdaspeed 3, for example.
+When you purchase a Mazdaspeed Catback Exhaust, you’re getting T304 stainless steel piping that has been polished to a mirror-like finish.

 You’re also getting true 80mm piping, which is slightly bigger than three inches, making our exhaust one of the biggest bolt-on catback systems.

-Fitment is also a big concern to us.
-We make sure our exhaust systems are mandrel bent and TIG welded to make a perfect bolt-on fitment.
+Fitment is also a big concern for us.
+We make sure our exhaust systems are mandrel bent and TIG welded to ensure a perfect bolt-on fit.

 Now that you know our exhaust is 80mm piping, polished to perfection, and made to be a direct fitment, you can bet this exhaust will increase performance and sound.
 By installing our cat-back exhaust, you’re removing the secondary unmonitored catalyst making the exhaust flow much faster out of the motor.
 By increasing the velocity of exhaust gases out of the motor, you increase power and make your turbo spool up a little bit faster.